EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Get-started-with-SharePoint-administration.md

 Perform this task on WIN1.

 1. Run **Terminal** or **Windows PowerShell** as Administrator.
-1. Find PowerShell in the respository.
+1. Find PowerShell in the repository.

     ````powershell
     winget search powershell